TruStacks/workflows/workflows/react/README.md

 The kubernetes deployment target deploys the react application into a kubernetes cluster as a static application in an nginx container image.

-The container registry credentials provided via the `registry-username` and `registry-password` are encrypted and committed with the kustomize deployment assets to the provided git remote repository.
+The container registry credentials provided via the `registryUsername` and `registryPassword` are encrypted and committed with the kustomize deployment assets to the provided git remote repository.

 # Environment